ljosberinn/awesome-dev-discord/README.md

 ## A curated list of official, development-related Discord server

 PRs welcome.
 Please mind the requirements:
+- please add your links in alphabetical order
 - communities need **at least 250 members**
 - **must be linked on official sites or at least endorsed by a core maintainer of the tool** (e.g. on Twitter) - please provide proof!
 - invite links must be set to `never expire`